New for ’21-’22: MRT mapset now available on our website

 [top of page]

-Vast meadows, blue lakes, and cool forests of pine, spruce and fir herald our continued tour of Arizona’s White Mountain region here in MRT Section 6.
-Rising out of this high plateau, Baldy Peak – at over 11,400 feet the state’s highest summit outside of the San Francisco Peaks near Flagstaff – commands early attention as the route tours its namesake Wilderness area.
+Vast meadows, blue lakes, and cool forests of pine, spruce and fir herald our ongoing tour of Arizona’s White Mountains here in MRT Section 6.
+Rising out of this high plateau, Baldy Peak—at over 11,400 feet the state’s highest summit outside of the San Francisco Peaks near Flagstaff—commands early attention as the route tours its namesake Wilderness area.
 Trout fishing waters abound here, and in fact no other mountain in Arizona produces as many rivers and streams.
 The Black River, its headwaters draining Baldy’s southerly flanks, carves a deep, sinuous canyon into the volcanic upland, presenting a wild and challenging option for travel as our route continues onward.
 So too, the Bear Wallow Wilderness, which the MRT explores for a number of miles, its permanent waters and abundant wildlife as noteworthy as its relative absence of people.
-Given a healthy distance from large population centers and difficult access, the southern extent of the White Mountains seems the very definition of the word remote, and this remarkable sense of isolation follows us off the Mogollon Rim and into the adjoining Blue Range Primitive Area as well.
-Section 6 ends at the tiny outpost of Blue, Arizona, population 35.
-With only a post office to its name, Blue presents a spare and fitting conclusion to the arduous, rewarding, and diverse miles traveled since Greer.
+Given a healthy distance from large population centers and difficult access, this southernmost extent of the greater White Mountains region seems the very definition of the word remote, and this remarkable sense of isolation follows us right up to—and beyond—the edge of the Mogollon Rim and the boundary of the Blue Range Primitive Area (which we’ll explore in Section 7).

 Your itinerary will be determined in part by whether you opt to explore more of the Mount Baldy Wilderness in the early miles of this section.
 An alternate route climbs to the boreal heights of this wild area’s namesake crest, offering commanding views in all directions, but the rewards must be earned, as snow and fallen trees often prevent easy progress in springtime.
-Taking this memorable alternate route adds 9 or 10 miles to the distance between Greer and Blue (so about 100 miles all told, and slow ones at that).
+Taking this memorable alternate route adds about 10 miles to the distance between Greer and Hannagan.
 Likewise, the main route of the MRT follows a primitive trail along the canyon of the Black River for a dozen miles, requiring numerous unbridged crossings.
-The canyon is remarkably wild but the river is indeed darkly hued as its name implies and the streambed strewn with slippery rocks.
+The canyon is remarkably wild but the river is indeed darkly hued as its name implies and the streambed strewn with slippery, hard-to-see rocks.
 Forward progress is inevitably slower, so plan your daily mileage accordingly.
 Also consider packing along something lightweight and buoyant so you can kick and wade rather than testing your balance with each crossing (inflatable pool toys are a favorite of Arizona’s canyoneering community).
 During peak snowmelt season the Black River often runs high and cold, such that you may need to detour.
 An alternate route is available for just this reason, of comparable distance to the main route though mainly along forested benches instead of a scenic canyon.

 [top of page]